 There are no shortcuts to rebuilding a good credit profile.
 Beware paying services that claim they can resolve credit issues fast and without penalty.
 There are many reputable credit counseling services that can assist you in developing responsible credit practices.
 Check the listings at the National Foundation for Credit Counseling to find one near you.

 These steps can help you reestablish a positive credit history:

 - Get a secured card.
 A secured card is a credit card designed for those with no or bad credit.
 It requires a deposit be made to the card issuer, so the issuer is not in a position to lose money if you default on a payment.
 The interest rate is often higher than average and there may be fees associated with this type of card.
 Yes, right now, you are paying more for having bad credit, but that can change.
 Once you have established a good payment history with this card, it may be possible to qualify for an unsecured card with a better rate and few or no fees.
-Before you apply for a secured card, be sure to ask the issuer if they report your account to the credit reporting bureaus.
+Before you apply for credit card offers for bad credit, be sure to ask the issuer if they report your account to the credit reporting bureaus.

 - Think about credit differently.
 This is not free money and it's not even ideal to use for emergencies (hello, rainy-day fund!).
 From here on out, a credit card is only a report card to credit agencies to prove that you're not a significant lending risk.
 Make a few small purchases of things you would buy every month anyway, such as gasoline, and pay the balance, on time and in full, at the end of every billing cycle.

 - Be disciplined.
 You're not going to get anywhere if you can't pass up the coffee house, the sale sign or drinks with friends.
 Be aware that the splurges aren't the only thing that can get you in trouble.
 Splurging on groceries can cost the same as splurging on clothes.
 In fact, reread step #2.